lithops-cloud/lithops/config/compute/ibm_vpc.md

 3. The first time you deplopy Lithops job in the auto create mode it is advised to navigate to dashboard of IBM VPC and verify that VM is being created and deleted.
 4. If running Lithops over Gen2 fails with error message that decode() in pyJWT need `algorithms` then please make sure pyJWT is version `1.7.1` installed.
 If needed execute `pip install -U PyJWT==1.7.1`

-### Verify auto create mode with Lithops with multiple VMs
+### Verify Lithops auto create mode with multiple VSIs

 To verify auto create mode is working, use the following example